 We believe this work is difficult: it is best done when we can combine deep institutional and practical knowledge of educational policy-making and the daily work of teaching with the analytical skills and intellectual background afforded by education in moral and political philosophy.
 So our central aim is to help scholars develop the relevant knowledge and skills, and bring the scholars, practitioners, and decision makers—who each have something to contribute to developing such work—into fruitful conversation with one another.

 Using funding from a generous grant from the Spencer Foundation, we hope to expand the scope and quality of work in this important field.
 Success will require engaging over time with several more-or-less distinct segments of the philosophical community, including:

 At this time, the Center for Ethics and Education will be focused on the following activities:

 We also welcome engagement with school districts, policy makers, teachers, and interested others.
-Please contact Paula McAvoy if you would like to be notified via email about the center’s events, or if you have ideas about how we might be able to serve or collaborate with the wider education community.
+Please contact Carrie Welsh if you would like to be notified via email about the center’s events, or if you have ideas about how we might be able to serve or collaborate with the wider education community.